belle2/basf2/online_book/prerequisites/git.rst

-   If you get completely stuck in this exercise or in one of the exercises of the next session: you can reset your local repository to be exactly that of the remote repository by running with code below.
+   If you get completely stuck in this exercise or in one of the exercises of the next session: you can reset your local repository to be exactly that of the remote repository by running the code below.

    **Your changes might be lost irrecoverably, so only use this for our test repository, unless you know what you're doing!**